FHA loans have become a very popular type of mortgage due to their low down payment and credit score requirements.

 What is an FHA Loan?

-The FHA will insure the loan so in the event the homeowner defaults on the loan they will pay off the balance with the lender.
+The FHA does not offer home loans directly, they will insure the loan, so in the event, the homeowner defaults on the loan the lender is reimbursed.

 FHA Loan Requirements

 • 580 credit score with 3.5% down

 • Maximum 50% debt-to-income ratio